• Home

 We can tend to find our value in how much we accomplish or how productive we are with our days.
 Don’t misunderstand me; we need to plan and work and keep our to-do lists or whatever system we use to keep order in our days.
 We need to learn to manage our time well, and these tools can aid us in making the best use of our time.

 The tools I use to manage my days help me to get time to sit with God’s Word and in prayer with Him.
 They help me to make time to study the Word.
-Taking the time to sit with my planner and plan my days have been a help in freeing my mind, so I don’t have to mentally remember every single task on my list in my head or to forget important items that need taken care of for my family or friends.
+Taking the time to sit with my planner and plan my days has been a help in freeing my mind, so I don’t have to mentally remember every single task on my list in my head or forget important items that need to be taken care of for my family or friends.

 When our eyes are on Christ and focusing on the eternal, we will be making the best use of our time.
 One of those best things, when we do this, is being more and more conformed to His image as we die to our desires and to-do lists and live for Him.